 Hepatica has been portrayed on the postage stamps of several countries, including the United States and Canada.

-Hepatica is a spring wildflower that grows across much of the eastern United States and parts of Canada, mostly in natural environments, and there are no concrete numbers about its economic value.
+Hepatica is a spring wildflower that grows across much of the eastern United States and parts of Canada, mostly in natural environments, but there are no concrete numbers about its economic value.
 Hepatica is mainly used by the medicinal industry, and marginally in herbal remedies, such as extracts or teas.

 During the Middle Ages, there was a widespread belief that if a plant resembled a human body organ, it could be useful in treating disorders of that organ.
 This belief is known as the "doctrine of signatures" and was proposed by Paracelsus (1493 - 1541).
 Therefore, since hepatica leaves somewhat resemble the shape and color of the human liver, it was traditionally used for liver ailments.